The GROW model

 Obstacles and Options

-Only when you have agreed, established, the current situation, you can move on to the solution.
-Start by evaluating obstacles to success, and then the available options, let the employee lead, guided by your questions.
+When you have agreed and established the current situation, you can move on to the solution.
+Start by evaluating obstacles to success, and then the available options.
+Let the employee lead, guided by your questions.

 Here are a few samples you may find helpful: